 I’ve been to The Big E a handful of times.
 I went when I was a baby (which I don’t remember), I may have gone in elementary school (?), I definitely went in middle school, and then my trips to The Big E fell off until 2016 and 2017 when I went back-to-back years.
 I didn’t go last year but was excited to go this year.
 Plus I got a comp ticket from the 5K race, so obviously I had to go.

-Five of us went Friday afternoon—myself, two co-workers, my boss, and his wife—all taking half-days from work.
+Five of us went Friday afternoon and all took half-days from work.
 It took us about a half hour to get there, from one side of the river to the other, and traffic was heavy but not terrible.
 By the time we all got to the fair grounds, it was around 12:45 p.m., and our first stop was the Avenue of States.

 Each New England state has its own state house on the Avenue, and it’s always cool to walk through each one and try food from that state or see the vendors.